patrickholley/bitstitches/README.md

 # Bit Stitches
-A quick and powerful tool for generating pixel charts.
+A quick and powerful tool for generating pixel charts